edanaher/carriage/README.md

 - Better analytics on student submissions, rather than just report.md.
 - Better testing for tests; e.g., allowing a solution to be created with the tests for an assignment, and an admin UI that can run the solutiosn against the tests and verify that they match.
+- Better organization of submissions and reports
+  - Have a report for each project/student (or real UI based on database)
+  - Conveniently track each student's latest submission
+- Better parser of errors to handle other types of failed assertions and exceptions.
+- Sort tests in the reports so they're sanely ordered.
+(Or make Junit run the in order?)